 -

-Weight: 36 lbs (Engineered for structural integrity over "paper-thin" weight saving)
+Weight: 36 lbs (Engineered for structural integrity)

 Final Thought from the Workshop: The Rocket 520 isn't a "disposable" bike.
 It’s a solid, heavy-duty platform designed for riders who want to invest in their first real mountain bike.
+Note: As we transition our 2026 collection, our current inventory of these XDS-engineered smooth-weld frames is limited.
+Once they are gone, this specific level of finish will not be restocked at this price point

 Share: